Fundamentals-of-Computer-Science/FunCS/content/Chapter 2 - Variables and Scope.md

 >y = 0; // this will cause an error
 >```

-Now you may notice, we now have this idea that a variable's value can change throughout the execution of your program.
+We now have this idea that a variable's value can change throughout the execution of your program.
 After line 1, `x == 7` would return `true`, however after line 2 it would return `false`.
 This means if I hand you this code and ask: "What value does x have", both 7 and 15 would be valid answers.
-To handle this, when we talk about code, we need to be specific about where in our program we are referring to.
+To handle this, when we talk about code, we need to be specific about the place in our program we are referring to.
 This allows us to talk about our code in different *states*.

 >[!abstract] State
 >